Body of missing Colorado woman found at husband's place of work, police say

 The body of a pregnant Colorado mom who was killed along with her young daughters was recovered Thursday at the place of work of Chris Watts -- the woman's husband, the children's father and the man accused of killing them all.

 The Colorado Bureau of Investigation said authorities found the body of 34-year-old Shanann Watts three days after she was reported missing.
+Her body was found on the property owned by Anadarko Petroleum, where her husband worked.

-He said cops believe they know where the body of her two daughters, 3-year-old Celeste and 4-year-old Bella, may be.
+John Camper, director for the Colorado Bureau of Investigation, said cops have strong reason to believe they know where the bodies of her two daughters, 3-year-old Celeste and 4-year-old Bella, may be and are trying to recover them.

+“This is absolutely the worst possible outcome that anyone could imagine,” he said.
+"As horrible as this outcome is, our role now is to do everything we can to determine exactly what occurred."

-Shannan’s husband Chris Watts, 33, has reportedly admitted to killing her and their two daughters.
+Chris Watts, 33, has reportedly admitted to killing his wife and their two daughters.
 He is being held in the Weld County Jail on three counts of first-degree murder and three charges of tampering with physical evidence.
 He is due in court on Thursday afternoon.

-Prosecutors said charges could be filed by Monday afternoon.
+District Attorney Michael Rourke said charges could be filed by Monday afternoon.
+It wasn’t immediately known if Watts had an attorney.

 It was unclear if Watts could face charges in connection with the fate of his unborn child.

-Shanann Watts, who was 15 weeks' pregnant, and her two daughters were reported missing Monday after Watts didn't show up for a doctor’s appointment and didn't answer her phone.
-A friend called police, who found Watts' cellphone, purse and keys inside her home during a welfare check.
+Shanann Watts, who was 15 weeks' pregnant, and her two daughters were reported missing Monday after she didn't show up for a doctor’s appointment and didn't answer her phone.
+A friend called police, who found her cellphone, purse and keys inside the home during a welfare check.

 On Wednesday, as the FBI and the Colorado Bureau of Investigation were brought in to help with the search, Chris Watts told reporters he was traumatized by the disappearance and was hoping for his family’s safe return.